hyperledger/firefly-cardano/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/f/f8/Cardano.svg" width="250" align="right" height="90">
 <!-- TODO: platform specific logo would be nice -->

-# Monorepo for the Hyperledger Firefly implementation for Cardano blockchain
+# Monorepo for the Hyperledger FireFly implementation for Cardano blockchain

 ## Introduction

-The Hyperledger Firefly monorepo for Cardano blockchain offers a unified repository containing all the code, documentation, and tools necessary for developing and deploying multi-enterprise blockchain applications on the Cardano network.
+The Hyperledger FireFly monorepo for Cardano blockchain offers a unified repository containing all the code, documentation, and tools necessary for developing and deploying multi-enterprise blockchain applications on the Cardano network.

 ## Configuration of components

-For the firefly connector config, see [config.md](firefly-cardanoconnect/config.md).
+For the FireFly Cardano Connector config, see [config.md](firefly-cardanoconnect/config.md).

-For the firefly signer config, see [config.md](firefly-cardanosigner/config.md).
+For the FireFly Cardano Signer config, see [config.md](firefly-cardanosigner/config.md).

 ## Getting started